 These levels are approximations that you can use as guidelines to pick your workshops and jams.
 Some sessions are for mixed levels.
 However, if you find a session to be too difficult or too easy or are not enjoying it, please head off to a different one.

-These rooms are located at the Colonial Inn.
-Between sessions, rooms can generally be used for informal jamming, which can also happen in front of the Inn if the weather permits.
-We also will have 4 jam areas in the downstairs and upstairs rooms of the spacious Cottage behind the Inn, except when workshops are going on..
+These rooms are located at the Westford Regency.
+These are much larger than the rooms we have had in past years, with more space to spread out.
+Between sessions, rooms can generally be used for informal jamming, which can also happen in the hallways of the Fiddle Hell area.